wyuheng/Around/README.md

 * The web service in Go is launched to handle posts and deployed to Google Cloud (Google App Engine).
 * ElasticSearch is used to provide search functions such that users can search recent posts and list personal posts

-#### I have deployed the front-end to AWS Amplify and the back-end to Google Compute Engine.
+#### I have deployed the front-end to AWS Amplify and the back-end to GAE.
 The demo is accessible through this link <a href="https://prod.d8ue977pfd7if.amplifyapp.com" target="_blank">Around Interface</a>.